Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 Color: The Most Important Factor

 - Hue: This refers to the basic color of the gemstone, such as red, blue, or green.
 The most desirable hues are typically pure and vibrant, without significant secondary colors.
+See our deep dive on cornflower vs royal blue sapphires for a real-world example.

 - Tone: Tone describes the lightness or darkness of the hue.
 It ranges from very light to very dark.
 The ideal tone varies by gemstone type, but generally, medium to medium-dark tones are preferred for maximizing color richness without appearing black.

 - Saturation: This is the intensity, purity, or strength of the color.
-High saturation results in vivid, vivid colors, while low saturation makes a gem appear grayish or brownish.
+High saturation results in vivid, intense colors, while low saturation makes a gem appear grayish or brownish.
 The most valuable gems exhibit vivid saturation.

 | Color Component | Description | Ideal Range (General) | Impact on Value |